rcfgroup/headfake/docs/how-to/create-custom-fields.md

 ```

-## Using custom fields in templates
+## Using custom fields in YAML templates
 This is as simple as entering the classname in the 'class' property in the YAML file along with the additional parameters.
 For example to use the RotatingCharacterField:

 ```yaml